tomchavakis/nuget-license/README.md

 ### Print unique licenses

-Values for the input may include a folder path, a Visual Studio '.sln' file, a '.csproj' or a '.fsproj' file.
+Values for the input may include a folder path, a Visual Studio '.sln' file, a '.csproj' or a '.fsproj' file or a '.vbproj' file.

 ```ps
 dotnet-project-licenses -i projectFolder -u